Job Loss and Divorce

-Changes require the approval of the court.
-If you and your former spouse agree on the changes, they are usually easy to make.
+Changes to support after job loss and divorce require the approval of the court.
+If you and your former spouse agree on the changes, then they are usually easy to make.
 Your attorney or your spouse’s attorney can draw up a revised agreement and submit it to the court for approval.

 When you are unable to reach a new arrangement through mediation, you will need to file a motion in court.
 During a hearing, your attorney or your spouse’s attorney presents information regarding the details of the new situation.
 The opposing attorney argues against the proposed changes to the settlement and the judge determines the final outcome.